|

 - "Ikkansai," "Hōki-ryū iaijutsu ni oite" (in Japanese).

-- Images of an unusual Hōki-ryū document entitled Iai heihōka no maki.
+- Images of an unusual Hōki-ryū document entitled Iai heihōka no maki 居合兵法歌之巻 . (digital archive from 2005)

 - While not directly on Hōki-ryū, Diane Skoss' "Koryu Primer" provides a good explanation to what koryū is about.
 Indeed, most of the articles at Koryu.com (her site) are quite informative.
 Similarly, Ellis Amdur's writings are also worth reading— see "The Importance of Paper" and "Public Presentations of Skills in Traditional Japanese Martial Arts" for example.